-Chris Froome may be an extreme example of someone who is constantly staring at his bike computer and rides to his numbers.
+Chris Froome may be an extreme example of someone who is always staring at his bike computer and rides to his numbers.
 All pros do it to a greater or lesser degree.

-Team Sky use power data to assess when to sit in the pack, when to attack, when to save energy, when to expend it with a push and when individual riders need to rest or to lead.
+Team Sky uses power data to assess when to sit in the pack, attack, save energy, expend it with a push, and when individual riders need to rest or lead.

-All teams use power for these reasons but a lot of attention is given to Team Sky for their extremely structured training and racing regimen.
+All teams use power for these reasons, but a lot of attention is given to Team Sky for their too structured training and racing regimen.

 Having power numbers to work with takes any guesswork out of racing.
 You already know the wattage you can sustain over given terrain at a given distance.
 You will already know how much you can push while leaving some in the tank for a sprint or hill finish.

-You will also know the maximum power you can sustain for a given period over the event distance so there is no guesswork involved at all.
+You will also know the maximum power you can sustain for a given period over the event distance, so there is no guesswork involved.

 You will have practiced for the event and perhaps even ridden the course before.
-If you had a power meter, you will know your output at given points, the time it took at a specific wattage, how much power you left in reserve and lots more data besides.
+If you had a power meter, you would know your output at given points, the time it took at a specific wattage, how much power you left in reserve, and lots more data besides.

 If you’re doing a time trial and know you can sustain 340 watts over the distance with a given wind direction, you can hold it there.

-Many commentators argue that power meters, along with race radio, have taken the excitement away from professional racing.
-As a spectator I have to agree.
+Many commentators argue that power meters and race radio have taken the excitement away from professional racing.
+As a spectator, I have to agree.
 But as a cyclist, I can also see the huge advantage provided by accurate data.

 8. Communicating with Your Coach

 If you use a coach, having data to back up your communications will help both of you.
-Power data helps your coach in a couple of ways.
+Power data help your coach in a couple of ways.

-It helps them develop a structured training plan to deliver on your goals.
+It helps them develop a structured training plan to deliver on their goals.

 It also helps them during a race post mortem to identify weaknesses and shortcomings in that performance.
 Both combine to make you a much better rider.

-I have covered the planning phases above with quality data, effective training, identifying weaknesses, tracking progress and tracking form and fatigue.
-Each of those gives your coach the data they need to come up with structured training to deliver the condition you want for the event you’re aiming for.
+I have covered the planning phases above with quality data, practical training, identifying weaknesses, tracking progress, and tracking form and fatigue.
+Each of those gives your coach the data they need to develop structured training to deliver the condition you want for the event you’re aiming for.

 So let’s concentrate on the analysis side of coaching.